top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/65_docs_features.md

 It is possible to embed Vimeo videos in the documentation.

-Note: Do not upload Vimeo videos to your account; they should all be posted on the same Duckietown Engineering account.
+Note: Do not upload the videos to your personal Vimeo account; they must all be posted to the Duckietown Engineering account.

-Depending on the output media, the result will change:

-* On the online book, the result is that a player is embedded.
-* On the e-book version, the result is that a thumbnail is produced, with a lin to the video;
-* (TODO) On the print version, a thumbnail is produced with a QR code linking to the video.

 This is the syntax: